nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-the-sleep-of-silicon.md

 1. **Graph memory** with typed relationships (not flat vector stores)
 2. **Consolidation cycles** (daily, weekly, or triggered—but everyone will sleep)
 3. **Multi-agent architectures** with identity-preserving mechanisms

+What we don't know yet: whether the industry will discover the importance of **tessellation** (continuous mesh vs. point cloud) or whether most implementations will stay as loosely connected graphs.
+The φ-based space-packing may be a detail only visible after you've built a few broken prototypes.

 The Lattice Protocol is our attempt to get ahead of these trends. **We believe there's a mathematical logic here**—that when you cross thermodynamic constraints with vector geometry, certain architectures become more probable than others.
 Whether we've found the right one is an open question.